Purging My Makeup Collection

 A few minutes later my nightmare came true when someone else pointed it out.
 Thankfully after a quick trip to the restroom it washed off and the person was able to eat dinner sans makeup but it got me thinking.

 In my 20s, aside from a quick swipe of lipstick and clear mascara, I didn't really wear makeup.
 Nowadays I'm afraid to leave my house without my eyebrows which made me realize how insane that sounded.

 I started a beauty blog to review beauty products, talk about skincare and share the knowledge I've gained over the years.
 Lately I feel I've lost sight of that and I've become beauty product obsessed.
-I found myself buying products I didn't even need but simply because they were new to the market.
+I found myself buying products I didn't even need and simply because they were new to the market.

-I've justified my purchases with empty excuses those of which go against everything I've tried to accomplish over the past 5 years.
+I've justified my purchases with empty excuses which go against everything I've tried to accomplish over the past 5 years.
 More is still more.
 The clutter had cluttered my mind and therefore I've been unable to put out the content that I want my readers to read.
 Or better yet, content that I wanted to read myself and be proud of.
-Which begged the question, how the heck did I let this happen?
+Which begged the question, how the hell did I let this happen?

 Last week I pulled every single piece of makeup out of my vanity, storage drawers and bins and laid it all out in the floor.
 Looking down at my stash I was in awe at how much crap I had accumulated.
 As I scanned the wreckage I spotted items that I didn't even know I owned.

 I felt guilty that money was being wasted on things I simply didn't use, want or need.
 Rather than let it bring me down I decided to use it as motivation to take back control.

 First I separated out all of the products I use on a daily basis (primer, base, facial oil, blush, mascara, a lip product and of course all of my eyebrow essentials).
 Next I placed those products into a small storage bin.
 The remaining products went into a larger bin.